 Here is a list of who are believed to be the oldest surviving Olympians from all competitors at the Summer Olympic Games.
-The information may not always be up to date, as these people may have died (as old people tend to do).
-See also our list of the oldest and youngest Olympic competitors, and more Olympic Trivia.
+The information may not be currently up to date, as these people may have died (as old people tend to do).
+See also our list of the oldest competitors in each sport, and oldest and youngest Olympic medal winners, and more Olympic Trivia.

 Previous Oldest Olympians were: